shawnbanasick/eq_web_configurator/README.md

 &nbsp;&nbsp;&nbsp;2.
 Click and drag the eq-web-configurator.app icon into the applications folder.

-#### The app is code signed and notarized by Apple, so there will be only one warning on the first startup after installation.
+#### The app is code signed and notarized by Apple, so there will be only one warning on the first startup after installation

 <p align="center">
 <img src="https://github.com/shawnbanasick/kade/blob/master/gifs/macOS warning.png" width="350">
 <br/>
 </p>

-#### If you have changed your default settings, you may get this warning:
+#### If you have changed your default settings, you may get this warning

 <p align="center">
 <img src="https://github.com/shawnbanasick/kade/blob/master/gifs/macos-catalina-alert-not-app-store.jpg" width="350">
 <br/>
 </p>

-#### In this case, to open EQ Web Configurator you will need to reset your security settings to the defaults:
+#### In this case, to open EQ Web Configurator you will need to reset your security settings to the defaults

 &nbsp;&nbsp;&nbsp;1.
 Open "System Preferences"